j2css/j2c-math/README.md

 let len = length('2em') // returns a Length object.
 ```

-The `length` factory takes as input strings representing CSS lengths, like `'2em'`, `'3%'`. and returns a new `Length` object.
+The `length` factory takes as input strings representing CSS lengths, like `'2em'`, `'3%'`. and returns a new `Length` object, which is immutable.

 ### Methods

-The following methods are supported:
+The following methods are supported; they all return a new value:

 ##### `len.add(another: length|string) : length`